-Tbilisi has a tremendous amount to offer for the foodie and cafe goer.
-Beautiful restaurants and inspiring cafes litter the creative city that is known for its diverse architecture.
-Georgian food and wine is delicious and loaded with unique flavours that will keep you trying more at every stop.
-We list 12 restaurants and cafes in Tbilisi that stand out for their eclectic and unique design.
+Tbilisi has a tremendous amount to offer the foodie and cafe goer.
+Beautiful restaurants and inspiring cafes litter the creative city known for its diverse architecture and flavourful Georgian cuisine.
+We list 11 restaurants and cafes in Tbilisi that stand out for their eclectic design and unique atmosphere.

 Planning a trip to Georgia?
 Make sure to also check out our list of 13 fun things to do in Tbilisi and our 1 Week Georgia Itinerary for the food & wine lover.

 11 Uniquely Designed Tbilisi Cafes and RestaurantsDisclosure: Some of the links below are affiliate links, meaning at no additional cost to you, we will earn a commission if you click through and make a purchase.
 Regardless, we only recommend products or services we have used or that we believe will add value to our readers.
 Thank you for supporting us!

 The second we walked into the doors of Fabrika we were inspired by the decor and all the groovy people hanging out.
 Fabrika is a former Soviet sewing factory turned urban space, with restaurants, creative boutiques, art spaces, and a hostel.